francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 #display-rules(Call, "")

 Typing a method call follows the logic presented in the rules of @cap:passing ($~>$) while taking care of what can happen with method accepting multiple parameters.
-- All the roots of the paths passed to a method must be in the context (also guranteed by the language).
+- All the roots of the paths passed to a method must be in the context (also guaranteed by the language).
 - All the paths passed to a method must be in standard form of the expected annotation.
 - It is allowed to pass the same path twice to the same method, but only if it passed where a shared argument is expected.
 - It is allowed to pass two paths $p_i$ and $p_j$ such that $p_i subset.sq p_j$ when one of the following conditions is satisfied: